moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 ## Credits

 - Partly based on the Ultimate SD Upscale methodology and adapted to the SeedVR2 process
-- Uses the numz ComfyUI node as base (https://github.com/numz/ComfyUI-SeedVR2_VideoUpscaler)
+- Based on the **latest nightly build** of the ComfyUI-SeedVR2_VideoUpscaler by numz (https://github.com/numz/ComfyUI-SeedVR2_VideoUpscaler)
-- Adapted for SeedVR2 models with detail preservation focus
+- Adapted for SeedVR2 models with detail preservation focus and advanced tiling capabilities
 - Built for ComfyUI ecosystem
 - Example image (https://www.flickr.com/photos/160246067@N08/44726249090, public domain license) by TLC Jonhson (https://www.flickr.com/photos/160246067@N08/)